Skip to main content

 Compatibility matrix

 Tensormesh is released as a matched set.
 Deploy a single row’s versions together — the cache engine, operator, and Helm chart are supported as a unit.
+Current as of 2026-08-20.

 Deploy these versions together and pin them explicitly — never latest.
 Mixing versions across the cache engine, operator, and chart is not supported.